PetsFilled Us

 • Miniature Boston Terrier

-For city travel, consider pet-friendly dog hotels in San Diego if you’re vacation-bound.
+For city dwellers who travel, I’ve researched pet-friendly dog hotels in San Diego as an example of urban pet accommodation options.

 • Shorkie